 Office: Library 141A

-Maria Martens is a junior at Northern majoring in digital media with an emphasis in social media marketing and public relations.
+Maria Martens is majoring in digital media with an emphasis in social media marketing and public relations.
 She plans to graduate in the spring of 2024.
-Maria creates content, manages social media accounts, and designs printed ads for campus use.
+Martens creates content, manages social media accounts, and designs printed ads for campus use.
 She also helps CETL’s director and the instructional design team coordinate events.